Julio Fonseca (composer): Brussels, Belgium

 Fonseca's application was accepted at the Royal Conservatory of Brussels prompting a move to that city in 1904.
 His academic stay was extended into 1906, when he was diagnosed with a serious pulmonary disease that motivated him to return to Costa Rica.
 During his time Europe, he wrote the songs Amor ti chiedo (1904) and the work, Nocturnetto, written in Milan.
 In Brussels, he wrote The Sonata en Si for piano and piano; the trio for violin, cello and piano El Cenáculo, the quartet for strings and piano, el Gólgota, and Romanza, a song with French lyrics.

-PURA VIDA MAE to Costa Rica (1 A.C–3500)
+Return to Costa Rica

 From 1907 to 1913, he remained in Costa Rica teaching music direction and instruments.
 During this period, he met María Elena Mora whom he married in 1912.
 Together, they had three sons and two daughters: Jimmy (1916), Harold (1920), Mercy, Molly y Julio (1924).
 Among his most important compositions at this time were the waltzes: El Enigma (1912) and Florita (1912); and the promenades Claudia (1912) and Brisas del Caribe (1912); the funeral march Ecce homo (1911) and the march El centenario (1911).